poelstra/ts-promise/README.md

 # TODO

 Planned features (in fairly arbitrary order):
-- `.promisify()`
 - Possibly-unhandled-rejection detection
+- Non-V8-support (should mainly be longStackTraces stuff, but also use of e.g.
+  MutationObserver)
-- Possibly-unterminated-promise-chain detection
+- Implement `.promisify()`
+- Auto-generate online docs using TypeDoc (needs TS 1.5 support in it)
+- Simplify code somewhat more (most notably reduce duplication of 'called'-logic when resolving, maybe also slightly simplify async callback queue implementation)

+Interesting ideas that need further investigation:
-- Differentiating between programmer errors (e.g. assertions, null derefences) and 'expected' errors (i.e. `.error()` support)
+- Support for differentiating between programmer errors (e.g. assertions, null derefences) and 'expected' errors.
+E.g. bluebird has `.error()` and the concept of OperationalError, but this may not be the best way to interoperate with other libraries.
-- `.settle()`
-- Non-V8-support (should mainly be longStackTraces stuff)
+- Possibly-unterminated-promise-chain detection.
+Wild idea that could help to always make sure to either return a promise from a function, or properly terminate it, thus reducing the chance of a PossiblyUnhandledRejectionError at runtime.
+- `.settle()` and/or other form of simply waiting for a bunch of void-promises, but await all of them before returning, even in case of errors.
+To prevent e.g. shutting things down while some tasks were still running.
+- Split off async callback queue and stack trace handling into separate packages to allow re-use by other packages.

 - UMD support?
-- Split off async callback queue and stack trace handling into separate packages
-- Even simpler code (reduce duplication of 'called'-logic when resolving, maybe slightly simplify async callback queue)
-- Better (and automated) documentation
+Submit an issue if you think this is useful to you, as I'm more of a browserify guy myself.

 # Development